Gimmie-Some-Java/PETRI-Programming/Firmware/README.md

 ## License / Attribution

 - Multi‑Axis Framework (`maf.cfg`) is by Rene K. Mueller as indicated in the file header; see that file for licensing and attribution details.
-- Other configuration files in this directory are part of the PETRI dish handling project; apply your project’s preferred license as appropriate.
+- Other configuration files in this directory are part of the PETRI dish handling project